RediSearch/RediSearch/docs/Indexing_JSON.md

 ### Projecting using JSON Path expressions

-The `RETURN` parameter also accepts `JSON Path expression` which let us extract any part of the JSON document.
+The `RETURN` parameter also accepts a `JSON Path expression` which let us extract any part of the JSON document.

 In this example, we return the result of the JSON Path expression `$.user.hp`.